bdesanctis/bamdam/README.md

 This pipeline and software is not appropriate for metabarcoding data.

 Bamdam was heavily inspired by [metaDMG](https://github.com/metaDMG-dev/metaDMG-cpp) and [filterBAM](https://github.com/genomewalker/bam-filter).
 It is not particularly optimized for speed, and doesn't thread yet, but it can do a 40GB bam in an hour on my laptop and that feels sufficient to me for now - let me know if it's not for you.
+I could thread it.

 ## Table of Contents
 - [Installation](#installation)